IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 ## Depth from RGB images

 In the absence of hardware for instantly producing RGB-D images, you can produce depth images by imaging the same scene from several perspectives and then reconstructing its 3D geometry.
-This method here does not require knowledge of what exact position the different frames were taken from, which sets it apart from methods that assume you have a calibrated stereo pair of cameras.
+This method does not require knowledge of what exact position the different frames were taken from, which sets it apart from methods that assume you have a calibrated stereo pair of cameras.
 As we will see, this method works with unknown camera poses on unknown scenes.

 If we have a model of how the camera projects world points onto the camera place, and if we assume the scene is rigid, we can reason about what the scene’s 3D structure must be given that we saw a certain set of images.
 For instance, in the images in the figure below, the green cylinder moves more in the image between frames than the blue cube does because it is closer to the camera.